davidrjonas/composer-lock-diff/README.md

 ### Options

+- `--from`: The file^, git ref, or git ref with filename to compare from (HEAD:composer.lock)
+- `--to`: The file^, git ref, or git ref with filename to compare to (composer.lock)
 - `--json`: json output
 - `--pretty`: pretty output when combined with `--json` (>=5.4 only)

+^ File includes anything available as a [protocol stream wrapper](http://php.net/manual/en/wrappers.php) such as URLs.

 Example Table Output
 ====================